Terms in bold are defined in the Glossary of the Instructions for Form 990.

 not applied for recognition of exemption) if it has either (1) gross receipts greater than or equal to $200,000 or (2) total

-assets greater than or equal to $500,000 at the end of the tax year.
-This includes:
+assets greater than or equal to $500,000 at the end of the tax year (with exceptions described below for organizations eligible

 Organizations described in section 501(c)(3) (other than private foundations), and